 Beyond race day

-- The Chicago Marathon’s main warehouse facility has been powered entirely by renewable energy since January 2012, and by doing so has cut down on thousands of pounds of carbon emissions.
+- The Chicago Marathon’s main warehouse facility has been powered in part by renewable energy since 2012, and by doing so has cut down on thousands of pounds of carbon emissions.

 - The Hilton Chicago, the Chicago Marathon’s official host hotel, became the first hotel in Illinois to be recognized for the Governor’s Sustainability Award as well as the Illinois Hotel and Lodging Association’s Good Earthkeeping Hotel for 2013.